Sally Mann: Later career

 She also assesses Gee-Gee, a black woman who was like a parent to her, who opened Mann's eyes to race relations and exploitation; her relationship with local artist Cy Twombly; and her father's genteel Southern legacy and his eventual death.
 She ponders the relationship Robert S. Munger, her great-grandfather and southern industrialist, had with his workers.
 The New York Times described it as "an instant classic among Southern memoirs of the last 50 years".
 An article by Mann adapted from this book appeared with photographs in The New York Times Magazine in April 2015.
 Hold Still was a finalist for the 2015 National Book Award.

-Mann's tenth book, Remembered Light: Cy Twombly in Lexington was published in 2016.
+Mann's tenth book, Remembered Light: Cy Twombly in Lexington, was published in 2016.
 It is an insider's photographic view of Twombly's studio in Lexington.
 It was published concurrently with an exhibit of color and black-and-white photographs at the Gagosian Gallery.
 It shows the overflow of Twombly's general modus operandi: the leftovers, smears, and stains, or as critic Simon Schama said in his essay at the start of the book, "an absence turned into a presence".

 Mann's eleventh book, Sally Mann: A Thousand Crossings, written by Sarah Greenough and Sarah Kennel, is a large (320 pages) compendium of works spanning 40 years, with 230 photographs by Mann.
 It served as a catalog for an exhibit at the National Gallery of Art entitled Sally Mann: A Thousand Crossings, which opened March 4, 2018.
 This was the first major survey of the artist's work to travel internationally.

 In her recent projects, Mann has started exploring the issues of race and the legacy of slavery that were a central theme of her memoir Hold Still.
 They include a series of portraits of black men, all made during one-hour sessions in the studio with models not previously known to her.
-Mann was inspired by Bill T. Jones's use of the Walt Whitman 1856 poem "Poem of the Body" in his art.
+Mann was inspired by Bill T. Jones's use of the Walt Whitman 1856 poem "Poem of the Body" in his artworks.
 She "borrowed the idea, using the poem as a template for [her] own exploration".
 Several pictures from this body of work were highlighted in Aperture Foundation magazine in the summer of 2016, and they also appeared in A Thousand Crossings.

 The Crossings book and exhibit introduced a series of photographs of African-American historic churches photographed on expired film.
 Mann also published a series of tintype photographs of a swamp that had served as a refuge for escaped slaves.
-Some critics believe that she is working deeply through of the legacy of white violence in the South, while others have voiced concern that Mann's work at times repeats rather than critiques tropes of white domination and violence in the region.
+Some critics believe that she is working deeply through the legacy of white violence in the South, while others have voiced concern that Mann's work at times repeats rather than critiques tropes of white domination and violence in the region.

+In 2025, Mann published her twelfth book, Art Work: On the Creative Life.